-INSTRUCTOR: Tyler Brush
+PREREQUISITE: None INSTRUCTOR: Tyler Brush FEE: TBD

-FEE: TBD

-CHOIR

-Middle School and High School
+CHOIR Middle School and High School 1.0 Credit M/W both semesters

 Students will develop singing skills and stage presence.
 Students will be expected to perform outside of school hours.

 The choir dress code for performances is to wear nice outfits that are black or black and white.
 No jeans or athletic wear.